GabbedT/ApogeoRV/Docs/RV32 APOGEO.md

 If miss:

 Just allocate the address and data into the write buffer and let the memory unit manage the writing to RAM

+## OPERATIONS ORDERING

+Being an out of order processor, operations can overlap.
+Accessing the cache takes 3 cycles for both load and stores thus they will be in order.
+When a miss occours stores will write the write buffer, loads will always check both write buffer and store unit addresses.